jonzxz/portfolio/src/components/jobExperience/JobExperience.md

 -	Created AWS `Session Manager` (SSM) automation for refreshing AWS `Simple Email Service` (SES) SMTP credentials for servers utilizing Postfix relay design

--	Designed and implemented weekly scheduled pipeline to build custom `EC2 AMIs` for applications using Gitlab CI and <clrmg>`Hashicorp Packer`</clrmg>
+-	Designed and implemented weekly scheduled pipeline to build custom `EC2 AMIs` for applications using Gitlab CI and `Hashicorp Packer`

 -	Developed automation in `Lambda` to identify and update AWS `Auto Scaling Groups` with updated `AMIs` built by scheduled pipelines

 -	Responsible for Availability-Zone scoped Disaster Recovery exercise in AWS, including drafting of proposals, execution and post mortem reports

--	Authoring <clrgn>technical documentations</clrgn> for Day 2 operations for infrastructure resources in product
+-	Authoring technical documentations for Day 2 operations for infrastructure resources in product

 ---